danigiri/php-xpath-simple-filter/README.md

 		XPathSimpleFilter::filter($xml, array('/yummy/food'));

-Will return an array of food nodes.
+Will return an array of food SimpleXMLElement nodes.

 		$a_ = array('/yummy/food[position() = 1]/name');
 		$name_ = XPathSimpleFilter::filter($xml, $a_);

-Will return directly the content of the node.
+Will return directly the content of the node as a SimpleXMLElement that can be used as a string.

 		$a_ = array('/foobar');
 		$empty_ = XPathSimpleFilter::filter($xml, $a_);